Clear Creek Furnace / Iron Made in Kentucky

 A major producer since 1791, Ky. ranked 3rd in US in 1830s, 11th in 1965.
 Charcoal timber, native ore, limestone supplied material for numerous furnaces making pig iron, utensils, munitions in the Hanging Rock, Red River, Between Rivers, Rolling Fork, Green River Regions.
 Old charcoal furnace era ended by depletion of ore and timber and the growth of railroads.
 See over.

-Erected 1967 by Kentucky Historical Society & Kentucky Department of Highways.
+Erected 1967 by Kentucky Historical Society and Kentucky Department of Highways.
 (Marker Number 1050.)

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
-This page was last revised on November 20, 2017.
-This page originally submitted on November 15, 2017, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 105 times since then and 41 times this year.
+This page was last revised on June 3, 2021.
+It was originally submitted on November 15, 2017, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 509 times since then and 100 times this year.
 Photos: 1, 2, 3. submitted on November 15, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.